Job Title and Responsibilities

 Project management (archaeology)

-Field survey (Total Station, DGPS, Geophysical Survey)
+Field survey (Topographic and Geophysical Survey)

-Forensic Archaeology – The search for, and detection of, clandestine burials
+- Forensic Archaeology – the search for, and detection of, clandestine burials

 Hunter, J. Simpson, B. and Sturdy Colls, C. 2013.
 Forensic Approaches to Buried Remains.
 Wiley, London.
 For more information